Complete rules of Physics Brawl Online

 • category A: team coefficient ≤ 4,

-• category B: team coefficient ≤ 3 and maximum two members have a coefficient 4,
+• category B: team coefficient ≤ 3 and maximum two competitors have a coefficient 4,

-• category C: team coefficient ≤ 2, no member has a coefficient 4 and maximum two members have a coefficient 3.
+• category C: team coefficient ≤ 2, no member has a coefficient 4 and maximum two competitors have a coefficient 3.

 • All categories share the same set of problems.

-• Each category of the competition has a separate ranking.
+• Each category of the competition has a separate result list.

 DESCRIPTION OF THE COMPETITION